nus-curantis/Data_collection/README.md

-# How to use the device
+# Step 1: Using the device CC2650

 << In person demo >>

-# How to log the activities
+# Step 2: Log the activities

  1. aTimeLogger - Time Tracker - This app is helpful for activity tracker, custom made activity icons make it easy to use.
 Make sure to include all the activities in the same way written in Github to the app before starting (including case and space).
 In order to add these activities : Go to the fourth section in the app denoted by list logo → Click on the add button found in the bottom right corner → Enter the activity names exactly in the way in GitHub → Press the tick.